dfo-gulf-science/CADI/cheatsheets/linux/cadi_linux.md

 ####  Windows Command Prompt / Powershell
 - Open a terminal with Windows `Command Prompt` or `Powershell`
-- type the following command `ssh myusername@glf-science-5.ent.dfo-mpo.ca` followed by `yes` and then your password.
+- type the following command `ssh myusername@glf-science-cadi.ent.dfo-mpo.ca` followed by `yes` and then your password.

 #### SSH with MobaXterm (this tool is great)